awsdocs/aws-cdk-guide/v1/getting_started.md

 The AWS CDK is designed around a handful of important concepts\.
 We will introduce a few of these here briefly\.
 Follow the links to learn more, or see the Concepts topics in this guide's Table of Contents\.

-An AWS CDK [app](apps.md) is an application written in TypeScript, JavaScript, Python, Java, or C\# that uses the AWS CDK to define AWS infrastructure\.
+An AWS CDK [app](apps.md) is an application written in TypeScript, JavaScript, Python, Java, C\#, or Go that uses the AWS CDK to define AWS infrastructure\.
 An app defines one or more [stacks](stacks.md)\.
 Stacks \(equivalent to AWS CloudFormation stacks\) contain [constructs](constructs.md), each of which defines one or more concrete AWS resources, such as Amazon S3 buckets, Lambda functions, Amazon DynamoDB tables, and so on\.

-**Note**
-The AWS CDK also supports Go in a developer preview\.
-This Guide does not include instructions or code examples for Go aside from [Working with the AWS CDK in Go](work-with-cdk-go.md)\.

 Constructs \(as well as stacks and apps\) are represented as classes \(types\) in your programming language of choice\.
 You instantiate constructs within a stack to declare them to AWS, and connect them to each other using well\-defined interfaces\.